Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Numerical example

 \subsection{Probabilistic reachable set}

-First, we study the proposed PRS design using stochastic contraction metrics (Sec.~\ref{sec:CCM}), verifying probabilistic containment and studying conservatism.
+First, we consider the proposed PRS design using stochastic contraction metrics (Sec.~\ref{sec:CCM}) and study the conservatism depending on the noise distribution and operating conditions.
 We consider a zero initial condition.
-Two input signals $u$ are applied to the system: \begin{enumerate}[label=\alph*)] \item periodic forcing with amplitude $1$~[kN] and period $12.5$~[s], operating mostly in the saturated region of the Coulomb friction (cf. Fig.~\ref{fig:sketch_mass_spring}); \item zero input, operating close to the origin with almost linear dynamics. \end{enumerate} We examine five different noise distributions $\mathcal{Q}_{\mathrm{w}}$ with zero mean and covariance $\Sigma_{\mathrm{w}}$: \begin{itemize} \item Gaussian $w\sim\mathcal{N}(0,\Sigma_{\mathrm{w}})$; \item discrete-distributions\footnote{ For each coordinate $i=1,2,3$, $w_i\in\{-c,0,c\}$ with $c$ such that $\mathbb{E}_w[ww^\top]=\Sigma_{\mathrm{w}}$.
-These distributions are the (point-wise) worst-case when applying the Markov inequality to bound $|w|^2$ using only $\mathbb{E}[w^2]$.} with \\ $\prob{w(k)=0}\in\{99\%,99.5\%,99.9\%,99.95\%,99.99\%\}$. \end{itemize} Figure~\ref{fig:PRS_expected_empirical} shows the resulting expected squared error and probabilistic containment compared to the bounds derived in Theorem~\ref{thm:PRS}.
-For the expected squared error, we see a large disparity (factor $50$) between the two different input signals, which highlights the significant effect of the nonlinearities.
+Two different input signals $u$ are applied to the system: \begin{enumerate}[label=\alph*)] \item periodic forcing with amplitude $1$~[kN] and period $12.5$~[s], operating mostly in the saturated region of the Coulomb friction (cf. Fig.~\ref{fig:sketch_mass_spring}); \item zero input, operating close to the origin with almost linear dynamics. \end{enumerate} We examine seven different noise distributions $\mathcal{Q}_{\mathrm{w}}$ with zero mean and covariance $\Sigma_{\mathrm{w}}$: \begin{itemize} \item Normal distribution $w\sim\mathcal{N}(0,\Sigma_{\mathrm{w}})$; \item Log-normal distribution shifted to zero mean; \item discrete-distributions\footnote{ For each coordinate $i$, $w_i\in\{-c,0,c\}$ with $c$ such that $\mathbb{E}_w[ww^\top]=\Sigma_{\mathrm{w}}$.
+These distributions are the (point-wise) worst-case when applying the Markov inequality to bound $|w|^2$ using only $\mathbb{E}[w^2]$.} with \\ $\prob{w(k)=0}\in\{99\%,99.5\%,99.9\%,99.95\%,99.99\%\}$. \end{itemize} Figure~\ref{fig:expected_PRS} shows the bound on expected squared error derived in Theorem~\ref{thm:CCM} and the empirical results for different input signals.
+We see a large disparity in the error (factor $50$) for the two different input signals, which highlights the significant effect of the nonlinearities.
 This also implies that na\"ive tuning of constraint tightening based on offline sampling (cf., e.g., \cite[Sec.~5.5]{mayne2016robust}) may not generalize well for nonlinear dynamics.
-As expected from Theorem~\ref{thm:CCM}, the derived results provides a valid bound independent of the specific input $u$ applied to the system or the exact distribution $\mathcal{Q}_{\mathrm{w}}$.
-For the containment probability $\prob{x(k)\in\mathcal{R}_k}$, we only focus on the more critical case of periodic forcing.
+In contrast, the derived bound is valid independent of the specific input $u$ applied to the system or the exact noise distribution $\mathcal{Q}_{\mathrm{w}}$.
+Figure~\ref{fig:expected_PRS} studies the conservatism of the probabilistic reachable set derived in Theorem~\ref{thm:PRS}, where we only focus on the more critical case of periodic forcing.
 Here, the exact distribution $w(k)\sim\mathcal{Q}_{\mathrm{w}}$ has also a significant effect.
-Nevertheless, in accordance with Theorem~\ref{thm:PRS}, the empirical containment is always above the set specification of $p=95\%$, highlighting the distributional robustness of the derived result.
+This implies that any method that directly utilizes the distribution $\mathcal{Q}_{\mathrm{w}}$, such as sampling-based approaches, can only ensure safe operation if the underlying distribution $\mathcal{Q}_{\mathrm{w}}$ is exactly known.
+In contrast, the derived theoretical results~(Thm.~\ref{thm:PRS}) provide an upper bound on the empirical quantile for all distributions, highlighting the distributional robustness but also the potential conservatism of the derived result.